yuyichao/explore/julia/new_gc/bit_swap.md

     allocated and therefore has the GC bits fixed.

     For detecting this case during the sweep, we need to know if there's any live cells in the page.
-This can be done by keeping a bit for whether any objects in the page are marked.
+This can be done by **keeping a bit for whether any objects in the page are marked**.
 This bit should be updated whenever the marked bit is changed.
 If a page has this bit set when entering the sweep phase, there's live objects in the page and the page is not a free page.
 Otherwise, the page is empty and can be freed directly.